Electricity tariffs explained

 Choosing the right tariff

-Your tariff will initially be set by your energy distributor.^ Choosing the right tariff could help reduce what you pay for your energy, however this will depend on your current circumstances and the type of meter you have:
+Your energy distributor will initially set your tariff.^ Choosing the right tariff could help reduce what you pay for your energy; however, this will depend on your current circumstances and the type of meter you have:

-Your tariff may change if you choose to upgrade your meter, move your existing meter, install solar panels or add an appliance that needs its own controlled load tariff such as a pool pump or under-floor heating.
+Your tariff may change if you upgrade your meter, move your existing meter, install solar panels or add an appliance that needs its controlled load tariff, such as a pool pump or underfloor heating.

-You can read more on the different types of meters in our Help Centre.
+You can read more on the different types of meters in our here.

 Looking for further information?

-^If you don’t know who your energy distributor is, check the Get in Touch section in the top right-hand corner of page 1 of your Simply Energy bill.
+^If you don’t know who your energy distributor is, check the Get in Touch section in the top right-hand corner of page 1 of your ENGIE bill.